ymunemasa/data-tutorials/tutorials/hortonworks/getting-started-with-apache-zeppelin/section-3b-advanced-configuration.md

 </pre>

-For more information on Shiro please refer http://shiro.apache.org/authentication-features.html
+For more information on Shiro please refer to [Apache Shiro Authentication Features](http://shiro.apache.org/authentication-features.html).

 ### **Stopping Zeppelin or the Livy Server**